Mictern/CPP-ONE/README.md

 # CPP-ONE
-About my note and project in CPP learning tour.
+About my notes and projects in CPP learning tour mainly depend on CPP Primer.